JDonnellyCodeInstitute/bespoke-brushwork/README.md

 The code can be easily cloned and forked in GitHub

-Cloning is the process of completely recreating the code in a directory on your local system, forking is more akin to branching, essentially making non-finalised changes to the code which the author can then choose to incorporate via pull request.
-You can also opt not to incorporate the work done on your forked branch and instead extract it as a project to build on for yourself.
+Cloning is the process of completely recreating the code in a directory on your local system with the intent to change/add to it and reincorporate it in the existing site, forking is more akin to branching off with the intention of building on the code and creating something separate of your own.

 To clone:
-  - Go to the repository in GitHub and hit the button that says <>Code
+  - Go to the repository in GitHub and hit the button that says <>Code.
-  - Once clicked, details for cloning either via HTTP or SSH will appear, the below example shows HTTP
+  - Once clicked, details for cloning either via HTTP or SSH will appear, the below example shows HTTP.
+  - Copy the URL.
-  - Use git commands (git clone) in a git attuned terminal to create an exact copy of the code locally
+  - Use git clone and enter the URL in a git attuned terminal to create an exact copy of the code locally.

 [Visual Aid to Assist with Cloning 1](assets/images/readme/clone-step-one.png) [Visual Aid to Assist with Cloning 2](assets/images/readme/clone-step-two.png)